-The 815P chipset for use with the Universal Socket 370 contains a Memory Controller Hub (MCH) component and I/O Controller Hub (ICH) component for desktop platforms.
+The 815G chipset for use with the Universal Socket 370 contains a Graphics Memory Controller Hub (GMCH) component and I/O Controller Hub (ICH) component for desktop platforms.

-The MCH provides the processor interface (optimized for future 0.13 micron technology Celeron and Pentium III socket 370 processors and the Pentium III processor (CPUID = 068xh)), DRAM interface, hub interface, and an accelerated Graphics Port (AGP) interface.
-It does not provide support for internal graphics.
+The GMCH provides the processor interface for uni-processor systems, (optimized for future 0.13 micron Celeron and Pentium III socket 370 processors and the Pentium III processor (CPUID = 068xh)), DRAM interface, hub interface, and internal graphics.
+It does not provide support for an external AGP port.
 This product provides flexibility and scalability in memory subsystem performance.
-Competitive graphics may be scaled via an AGP card interface.
 PC100 SDRAM system memory may be scaled to PC133 system memory.

-The Accelerated Hub Architecture interface (i.e., the chipset component interconnect) is designed into the chipset to provide an efficient, high-bandwidth communication channel between the MCH and the I/O controller hub.
+The Accelerated Hub Architecture interface (i.e., the chipset component interconnect) is designed into the chipset to provide an efficient, high-bandwidth communication channel between the GMCH and the I/O controller hub.
 The chipset architecture also enables a security and manageability infrastructure through the Firmware Hub component.

-An ACPI-compliant 815P chipset platform for use with the universal socket 370 can support the Full-on (S0), Stop Grant (S1), Suspend to RAM (S3), Suspend to Disk (S4), and Soft-off (S5) power management states.
-The chipset also supports Wake-on-LAN for remote administration and troubleshooting.
+An ACPI-compliant 82815G chipset platform for use with the universal socket 370 can support the Full-on (S0), Stop Grant (S1), Suspend to RAM (S3), Suspend to Disk (S4), and Soft-off (S5) power management states.
+The chipset also supports Wake-on-LAN^{} for remote administration and troubleshooting.
 The chipset architecture removes the requirement of the ISA expansion bus that was traditionally integrated into the I/O subsystem of PCIsets/AGPsets.
 This removes many of the conflicts experienced when installing hardware and drivers into legacy ISA systems.
 The elimination of ISA provides true plug-and-play for the platform.
 Traditionally, the ISA interface was used for audio and modem devices.
 The addition of AC '97 allows the OEM to use software-configurable AC '97 audio and modem coder/decoders (codecs), instead of the traditional ISA devices.